TylerDurden230/Random-Color/readme.md

 ## Single Color

-In this page you can randomly change background color, copy it, save it for later and remove it.
+In this page you can randomly change background color, getting the corresponding hex code.
+You can copy it, save it for later and remove it.

 ## Gradient